-Change the NTFS format or download and use the Paragon driver and head back here afterwards.
+Change the NTFS or ExFAT format or download and use the Paragon driver and head back here afterwards.

-How do you Find Out If you have a HSF+ or NTFS Seagate Backup Plus?
+How do you Find Out If you have a ExFAT or NTFS Seagate Backup Plus?

 It’s important for you to know which file system you have preinstalled.